Local Area Attractions Near Natural Bridge / Lexington KOA Holiday

 The Natural Bridge Speedway

 Featuring a drag strip and an oval track with 7 classes and racing every Saturday evening, from April through September.
-Our classes are Late Model, Sportsman, Street Stock, Pure Stock, Mini Stock, Any (Run What You Brung) Car and Front Wheel Chargers.
-For information, rules, or schedules call 540-377-6160 or visit their website.
+Our classes are Late Model, Sportsman, Street Stock, Pure Stock, and Mini Stock.
+For information, rules, or schedules visit their website .

 Clark's Ole Time Music Center